lingxyz/imui/README.md

 # lint
-A Vue.js 2.0 Mobile UI
+A mobile UI Toolkit with Vue2.js.